MicrosoftDocs/dynamics-365-ai/ai-docs/sales/relationship-analytics.md

 The enhanced relationship analytics is provided to you as a preview and administrator must enable before you start using.
 To learn more, see **step 6** in [Configure Relationship analytics](configure-relationship-analytics.md).

 The current relationship analytics provides information such as graphs, KPIs, email interaction history, full activity history, and relationship health.
-This information doesn't offer a comparison with similar deals that are won, what is working, and what isn’t working in the deal’s engagement practices.
+This information doesn't offer a comparison with similar deals that were won, what is working, and what isn’t working in the deal’s engagement practices.

-As a seller, it's important for you to understand what is working better for a deal and learn about the best engagement practices from similar deals that are won in the past.
-The enhanced relationship analytics displays comparable information on the KPIs, graphs, activity history, and relationship health with similar deals that are won.
-Also, a list of similar deals that are won is displayed at the bottom.
+As a seller, it's important for you to understand what is working better for a deal and learn about the best engagement practices from similar deals that were won in the past.
+The enhanced relationship analytics displays comparable information on the KPIs, graphs, activity history, and relationship health with similar deals that were won.
+Also, a list of similar deals that were won is displayed at the bottom.
 By opening the deals, you can learn what has worked, and what didn't work and implement these learnings in the current deal to close.

 The following screen is an example of enhanced relationship analytics: